MunimIftikhar/Beginner-s-Tutorial-on-Building-a-Calculator-in-Solidity-Using-Remix/Solidity Basics.md

 ```

 ## Solidity visibility specifiers
-Visibility specifiers specifies where variables or functions can be accessible.
-Following are some of the visibility specifier in Solidity.
+Visibility specifiers specify where variables or functions can be accessible.
+Following are some of the visibility specifiers in Solidity.

 * `public`: Public functions or variables are accessible by `internal` and `external` contracts.
 * `private`: Private functions or variables are only accessible by `internal` contracts.
 * `external`: External functions or variables are only accessible by `external` contracts.
-* `internal`: Internal functions or variables are only accessible by `internal` contracts or the contracts that are inherited.
+* `internal`: Internal functions or variables are only accessible by `internal` contracts or inherited contracts.

 ## Solidity data types
 Some of the solidity data types are as follows:
 * `bool`: Used to define `true`/`false` values.
-* `string`: Donated using a single or double qoute.
+* `string`: Donated using single or double quotes.
 * `uint`: Used to define unsigned integers
 * `int`: Used to define signed and unsigned integers

 ## Solidity comments
-Soliditiy comments work same as C++ comments.
-We can use `//` for single line comments and `/* */` for multiple line comments.
+Solidity comments work the same as C++ comments.
+We can use `//` for single-line comments and `/* */` for multiple-line comments.

 ## Solidity if-else
 The basic syntax of if-else in Solidity is as follows: